clvrmktg/xps/content/services/freight-forwarding/index.md

 [offers]
 title = "What We Offer"
-content = """
-We provide end-to-end freight forwarding for your imports and exports—by air, sea, or land.
+content = """We provide end-to-end freight forwarding for your imports and exports—by air, sea, or land.
 Whether you’re moving raw materials or finished goods, our team manages every stage of the shipment process.

 - **Air and Ocean Freight Coordination**
   We arrange full or consolidated cargo through trusted carriers, ensuring reliable schedules and capacity.